Construction Workers' Compensation Claims

 If you were injured on the job or if your loved one died due to a construction-related injury or illness, you could be entitled to workers’ compensation benefits.
 The state of New York requires nearly all employers to carry workers’ compensation insurance for all employees, including most contractors and subcontractors.
 In addition to on-the-job injuries sustained in workplace accidents, workers’ compensation also covers work-related injuries and other medical conditions that occur over time, such as repetitive strain injuries and occupational exposure.

 Filing a workers’ compensation claim after a construction accident doesn’t have to be hard.
-At Schotter Millican, our New York City construction workers’ compensation attorneys provide personalized legal guidance every step of the way.
+At Schotter Millican, LLP, our New York City construction workers’ compensation attorneys provide personalized legal guidance every step of the way.
 We can help you file your claim, appeal a denied claim, or navigate any related workers’ compensation matter.

 What Are the Most Common Construction Accidents?